5cover/portfolio/doc/done.md

 ## Stop double columns

 it's kind of annoying. i'm fine with the page being longer even though there are large horizontal margins.. this is fine and kind of trendy..
 Better for the eyes.

+## global index page: automatically redirects to the user's preferred language